SimonEismann/microservices-demo/src/loadgenerator/README.md

 The result log of the Loadgenerator appears in the root folder as `result.csv`.

 For more informations about the loadgenerator look [here](https://github.com/SimonEismann/HTTP-Load-Generator).

+We use an adapted version which supports `application/x-www-form-urlencoded` HTTP content-type for POST requests.
 ```shell
 # test your lua script for errors
 java -jar httpscripttester.jar ./example_load.lua